How to Improve Your Garden Using Last Year’s Lessons

 Planning Your Garden from Last Year: zinnia seedlings in greenhouse

-Another important aspect of planning our gardens for the upcoming year is to create a planting schedule, which sets the stage for a productive and successful garden.
+Another important part of planning your garden for the upcoming year is to create a planting schedule, which sets the stage for a productive and successful garden.

 Understanding your USDA Hardiness Zone or equivalent climate zone will help you determine when it’s safe to plant each type of flower or crop.

-Climate zones provide guidelines for the average annual minimum temperatures in your region, which can help you avoid planting too early or too late.
+Climate zones provide guidelines for your region’s average annual minimum temperatures, which can help you avoid planting too early or too late.

 planting seedlings in the raised beds

-When creating a planting calendar, start by listing all the plant varieties you’ve chosen for your garden, along with their recommended planting dates.
+When creating a planting calendar, list all the plant varieties you’ve chosen for your garden and their recommended planting dates.
 Look at factors like the average last frost date in the spring and the expected first frost date in the fall.
 These dates will define your gardening window.

-Arrange your planting dates on a calendar, taking into account the plant’s growth requirements, such as days to maturity and preferred temperatures.
-This helps each plant to receive the care it needs at the right time.
+Arrange your planting dates on a calendar, considering the plant’s growth requirements, such as days to maturity and preferred temperatures.
+This will help each plant receive the necessary care at the right time.

 Planning Your Garden from Last Year: sunflower seedlings growing in the greenhouse

-Succession planting is a strategy where you plant multiple rounds of the same crop throughout the growing season for continual harvest.
+Succession planting is a strategy for planting multiple rounds of the same crop throughout the growing season to ensure continual harvest.

-This technique maximizes the use of available garden space and extends your harvest over a more extended period.
+This technique maximizes available garden space and extends your harvest over a more extended period.

 By staggering your planting dates, you’ll enjoy a steady supply of fresh produce and flowers rather than a single, overwhelming harvest.